orlasealyphelan/aftificial-fovea-project/README.md

 MATLAB code and images used to investigate calibration of cameras and projection of points between image planes.

 `8.9` & `ED`: Calibration images used in MATLAB Stereo Camera Calibrator.
-`stereoParams`: Calibration results.
+`stereoParams.mat`: Calibration results.
-`projectoinFunctions`: Projects points from one camera image plane to the other using build in MATLAB functions.
+`projectoinFunctions.m`: Projects points from one camera image plane to the other using build in MATLAB functions.
-`projectoinEquation`: Projects points from one camera image plane to the other using derived equation with exact extrinsic parameters for each pattern.
+`projectoinEquation.m`: Projects points from one camera image plane to the other using derived equation with exact extrinsic parameters for each pattern.
-`calculateAverageKRt`: Calculated average camera parameters for use in projection - `av_divKRt`= (K1/K2)*([R1 t1]/[R2 t2])average.
+`calculateAverageKRt.m`: Calculated average camera parameters for use in projection - `av_divKRt`= (K1/K2)*([R1 t1]/[R2 t2])average.
-`av_divKRt`: File containing `av_divKRt` calculated in `calculateAverageKRt`.
+`av_divKRt.mat`: File containing `av_divKRt` calculated in `calculateAverageKRt`.
-`av_KRt_projection`: Script to project points using equation with average extrinsic parameters.
+`av_KRt_projection.m`: Script to project points using equation with average extrinsic parameters.
-`calculateError`: Funtion file to calculate the reprojection error.
+`calculateError.m`: Funtion file to calculate the reprojection error.

 ### python
 Python code used in main implementation, performance measurement, and classifier training.